-Kelly Happe is associate professor in the Department of Communication Studies.
-She holds a joint appointment with the Institute for Women's Studies.
+Kelly Happe is associate professor in the Department of Communication Studies and the Institute for Women's Studies.

-While a faculty member at NIU and UGA, she has been awarded several institutional grants to support her research on the public and scientific discourse of genetics.
-Her scholarship has appeared in The Quarterly Journal of Speech, Rhetoric and Public Affairs, Patterns of Prejudice, New Genetics and Society, Journal of Medical Humanities, MediaTropes, Philosophy and Rhetoric, and other venues.
+Dr. Happe’s scholarship has appeared in The Quarterly Journal of Speech, New Genetics and Society, MediaTropes, Philosophy and Rhetoric, and other venues.
 Her book, The Material Gene: Gender, Race, and Heredity After the Human Genome Project was published by NYU Press as part of its "Biopolitics" series and is winner of the 2014 Diamond Anniversary Book Award from the National Communication Association.
 Dr. Happe is also the recipient of the 2014 Golden Anniversary Monograph Award for her essay "The Body of Race: Toward a Rhetorical Theory of Racial Ideology."
-She is co-editor of the book Bioctizenship: On Bodies, Belonging, and the Politics of Life, forthcoming from NYU Press.
+She is co-editor of the 2018 book Biocitizenship: On Bodies, Belonging, and the Politics of Life, also with NYU Press.

-In 2017-2018, Dr. Happe will be serving as a Study in a Second Discipline Fellow in the Department of Genetics.
-During her fellowship, she will be learning the science of epigenetics under the tutelage of one of the nation's leading epigenetics researchers.
+Most recently, she was awarded the 2019 Creative Research Medal for the Humanities and Arts by the University of Georgia.
+In 2017-2018, she completed a Study in a Second Discipline Fellowship in the Department of Genetics with one of the nation's leading epigenetics researchers.
 The fellowship is part of her ongoing work on the politics and philosophy of emerging biological concepts, and in particular, their influence on the humanities and social sciences.
-She is also writes on various topics related to rhetoric, utopia, and radical economic thought.
-Her next book project, tentatively titled New Materialism, the Humanities, and Ideologies of Theory, examines the uptake of different theories of the material in the humanities such as historical materialism, affect, and epigenetics.
+She also writes on various topics related to rhetoric, utopia, and radical economic thought.
+Her next book project, tentatively titled Capacitating Capital: Rhetoric, Bodies, and History in the Bioeconomy, addresses the rise of new materialism and biopolitics in the academy, arguing that by failing to account for the relationship between capital, exploitation, and bodily matter, these disciplinary interventions not only have limited explanatory value, they risk undermining effective articulations of resistance and freedom.